 SPM5 is a major update to the SPM software, containing substantial theoretical, algorithmic, structural and interface enhancements over previous versions.

-The software is available via FTP, but we ask you to complete a brief registration form prior to downloading.
+The software is available for download, but we ask you to complete a brief registration form prior to downloading.
 Having completed the form, you will be directed to the download location, via a

 Although we have tried hard to produce high quality software, in a project of this size and complexity there are certainly some remaining bugs.
 Please assist us by reporting bugs to: <firstname.lastname@example.org>.
 Peculiarities and feedback about the software should be raised on the SPM email discussion list.
 We do not have time to offer extensive support of the beta version, but we hope that user feedback can iron out most of the problems before the final release.

-Bugs and fixes will be posted on the list, and described in the README.txt file in the SPM5_updates anonymous FTP area, at ftp://ftp.fil.ion.ucl.ac.uk/spm/spm5_updates, from where updated programs can be downloaded.
+Bugs and fixes will be posted on the list, and described in the README.txt file at http://www.fil.ion.ucl.ac.uk/spm/download/spm5_updates, from where updated programs can be downloaded.

 You need the following to run SPM5: